WebMatPro/flexible-elementor-panel/README.txt

 = 2.3.6 =
 * Fix: Issues with draggle panel in rtl mode (thanks @ariya76)
+* Improve: Notice admin message better display and dismissible
+* Add: Option "Force RTL Mode" when the editor is on the right side (actived by default)
+* Localization: Update POT/PO language

 = 2.3.5.1 =
 * Fix: Issues CSS (thanks @liyulin)